bzminer/bzminer/README.md

 - GDDR5 Memory Tweak (`--oc_mem_tweak`).
 Levels 1 - 3
 - TBS Watchdog (monitors time since last share and resets gpus/reconnects to pools if too long)

+##cpu_affinity option:##
+This applies to cpu mineable algos (warthog, verus) Available in both command line and config.txt can be a single value, or multiple values eg. command line:
+`--cpu_affinity FFFFFFFF FFFFFFFF`
+eg. config.txt:
+`"cpu_affinity": ["FFFFFFFF", "FFFFFFFF"]`

+if dual mining, make sure that the indexes of the option match the cpu algorithms, for example if dual mining ironfish and warthog, and ironfish is specified first (which has no cpu component), you would do something like this:
+`"cpu_affinity": ["", "FFFFFFFF"]`
+You may also just specify a single string that all cpu algorithms will use `"cpu_affinity": "FFFFFFFF"` if cpu_affinity is specified, cpu_threads and cpu_threads_start_offset are ignored, as both of these are inherently defined in the affinity hex mask

 ## Mine multiple different algos across devices
 ### Hive OS (top level config.txt option)